TheDelist/izbank/README.md

 this added us time and efficiency while developing the app.

 ## This app features:
--send money to another account
+-Send money to another account
--send money between own accounts
+-Send money between own accounts
 -Creating a bank account
 -creation of credit card
--seeing the history of transactions
+-Seeing the history of transactions
--Change of loan amount and rate according to profession group
+-Change of loan amount and rate according to profession group -Loan payment
-- loan payment
-- purchase of top 25 cryptocurrencies at Current values -Storing the purchased crypto money (in this way, you can see the increase or decrease in value when you buy crypto money imaginary)
+-Purchase of top 25 cryptocurrencies at Current values -Storing the purchased crypto money (in this way, you can see the increase or decrease in value when you buy crypto money imaginary)
 -Adding and paying the invoice
--change user account settings
+-Change user account settings
 -Admin panel

-used technologies:
+## Used technologies:
 -Parse database
 -Retrofit
 -Fragment